MaaAssistantArknights/MaaAssistantArknights/docs/en-us/readme.md

 #### Overseas Clients Adaptation

 Please refer to [Overseas clients Adaptation](./develop/overseas-client-adaptation.md).
-For the functions already supported by the CN client, most of the overseas clients adaptation tasks only need screenshots and simple JSON modification.
+For the functions already supported by the CN client, most of the overseas client's adaptation tasks only need screenshots and simple JSON modification.

 #### For Novice Users of GitHub